prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 ### Information Output Requirements

-During the course of the program's execution, it should present the user with the following information:
+During the course of the program's execution, it should display the following information:

-  1. Total monthly sales for the business, equivalent to the sum of total monthly sales for each product, formatted as USD with a dollar sign and two decimal places (e.g. "Total Monthly Sales: $12,000.71").
+  1. **Total monthly sales** for the business, equivalent to the sum of total monthly sales for each product, formatted as USD with a dollar sign and two decimal places (e.g. "Total Monthly Sales: $12,000.71").
-  2. A list of the top selling products, and total monthly sales for each, formatted as USD with a dollar sign and two decimal places (e.g. "Button-Down Shirt: $6,960.35", "Super Soft Hoodie: $1,875.00", etc.).
+  2. A **list of the top selling products**, and total monthly sales for each, formatted as USD with a dollar sign and two decimal places (e.g. "Button-Down Shirt: $6,960.35", "Super Soft Hoodie: $1,875.00", etc.).
-  3. At least one visual chart or graph depicting this or related information to support the project objectives.
-The title of at least one chart should include a textual representation of the respective month (e.g. "March 2018"), which should automatically update to reflect the name of the selected file.
+  3. At least one **chart or graph** depicting this or related information to support the project objectives.
+Chart titles should include a human-friendly textual representation of the selected month and year (e.g. "March 2018").

 ![a screenshot of charts and graphs](#TODO)

 > HINT: To detect the month and year, either parse the filename, or parse the imported date values.

-Wherever price-related information (e.g. unit prices and sales prices) appears in the workbook, it should be formatted as USD, with a dollar sign and two decimal places.
+All displays of price-related information (e.g. unit, sales, and total prices) should be formatted as USD, with a dollar sign and two decimal places.
+This includes in charts and graphs.